 - Mario + Rabbids Kingdom Battle

 The Switch has also gotten off to a promising start for third-party support, with Doom, Skyrim, and L.A.
 Noire already landing on Nintendo’s latest console.
-Nintendo is even getting support from companies that had long abandoned its consoles, including Blizzard, which will launch Diablo III: Eternal Collection on the system in November.
+Nintendo is even getting support from companies that had long abandoned its consoles, including Blizzard, which launched Diablo III: Eternal Collection on the system in November 2018.

 It has also become a fantastic indie machine, with many smaller studios releasing their games on the Switch at the same time as other consoles, but they are occasionally higher in price.
 Sine Mora EX, for instance, costs $30 on Switch and less than $10 on PlayStation 4.